 The Federal Child Support Guidelines provide a standardized framework for child support including how a parent’s income is determined, how much child support will be paid, and how long the support payments must be made.

-I will ensure that you are well informed about your child’s rights and you and your spouse’s obligations.
-I strive to resolve your child support issues outside of court by providing you with more efficient and lower-cost options for resolution such as mediation, Collaborative Divorce, and lawyer-assisted negotiation.
+- I will help you resolve your child support issues out of court by providing you with cost-effective and efficient options such as mediation, Collaborative Divorce, and lawyer-assisted negotiation.

 Frequently Asked Questions